 Common Mistakes & How to Avoid Them

-- Microwaving milk destroys antibodies and nutrients, a critical risk highlighted by the U.S. National Institutes of Health (NIH).
+Microwaving milk: This destroys antibodies and creates “hot spots,” a risk highlighted by the U.S. National Institutes of Health (NIH).

-- Leaving milk out too long after warming accelerates bacterial growth
+Extended Warming: Leaving milk in a warmer too long accelerates bacterial growth.

 Most Common Questions About Warmed Breast Milk